pivotal-cf/replicator/README.md

 ## Usage

-An operator can use the `replicator` to create new copies of the Isolation Segment tile.
+An operator can use the `replicator` to create new copies of the Isolation Segment or Windows Runtime tiles.
 To do so, you will need the following:

 1. a [name](#naming) for the copy
 1. a copy of the original tile, downloaded from PivNet